 Planning a trip to Yosemite National Park?
 The Yosemite Itinerary Guide has your perfect 1, 2, or 3 day Yosemite trip completely planned for you!
 With over 20 pages of detailed hiking guides, printable daily itineraries, lodging and dining suggestions and more, you can spend less time planning and more time making epic memories!
 Check it out, here.

 Yosemite has dozens of in-Park lodges, hotels, and 13 popular campgrounds, many open all year.
-If you plan on spending the night in Yosemite, either before or after your 1 day in Yosemite itinerary, I strongly recommend staying inside Yosemite Valley.
+But if you only have 2 days to spend in Yosemite, I recommend staying inside Yosemite Valley.

-Why?
-Yosemite is huge.
-But most places you’ll be visiting – Half Dome, Yosemite Falls, the Mist Trail, El Capitan, Cooks Meadow – are within a small area called Yosemite Valley.
-With traffic, it can take hours, literally, to drive from lodging outside the Park to the Valley.
-And don’t even get me started on parking (check out tips for parking in “Getting Around Yosemite”).
+Most places you’ll be visiting – Half Dome, Yosemite Falls, the Mist Trail, El Capitan, Cooks Meadow – are within a small area called Yosemite Valley.
+You’ll maximize time in the park if you stay there.

 The following campgrounds are located inside Yosemite Valley: Upper Pines (Open All Year); Lower Pines (April-October); North Pines (April-October); Camp 4 (Open All Year).